Why did we lose?

-The court case is challenging the Tasmanian RFA, so we will only be able to stop native forest logging in Tasmania.
-However, our win will set a precedent for other groups who will be able to undertake similar litigation.
+The court case is challenging the Tasmanian RFA, so if our appeal is successful, we will only be able to stop native forest logging in Tasmania.
+However, a win will set a precedent for other groups who will be able to undertake similar litigation.

 Will this case stop logging in plantations?

-While RFA legislation covers logging in both native forests and plantations, our injunction will only cover areas of native forest.
+While RFA legislation covers logging in both native forests and plantations, our planned injunctions will only cover areas of native forest.

 Even if we win, won’t the government just change the laws to enable native forest logging to continue?